Kate Carroll: Research

 Carroll's laboratory advanced quantitative redox proteomics by introducing the concepts of occupancy, exposure, and flux to distinguish static from dynamic oxidation.
 Using isotopically labeled WYneN paired with iodoacetamide, her team built dual-probe workflows that measured sulfenylated sites at partial occupancies.
 These studies showed that low-occupancy events often act as molecular switches, while high-occupancy oxidation reshapes protein function more broadly.
 They also revealed kinetic hierarchies influenced by local environments and by sulfiredoxin, which repairs sulfinic acids and links redox control to immune signaling and tissue protection.

 Her research also highlighted the therapeutic potential of oxidized cysteines.
 EGFR oxidation was shown to enhance kinase activity, illustrating how oxidation can alter druggable states and affect covalent inhibitors.
 Her group introduced a nucleophilic covalent ligand strategy that selectively targeted sulfenic acids, uncovering hundreds of previously inaccessible ligandable sites across the proteome.
 They also devised a redox-triggered approach for mitochondrial targeting and showed that viral proteins, including the SARS-CoV-2 spike, depend on redox-sensitive cysteines for infection.
 Together, these discoveries established oxidized cysteines as actionable nodes for redox-directed drug discovery.

 Awards and honors

 Carroll has received recognition for her contributions to chemical biology and redox proteomics.
 In 2013 she was awarded the American Chemical Society Pfizer Award in Enzyme Chemistry, one of the field's early-career honors presented annually to a scientist under 40 for distinguished contributions to understanding enzyme mechanisms and function.
 She was cited for developing chemoproteomic methods to probe cysteine oxidation in living cells and for revealing how redox modifications regulate signaling pathways and protein activity.
 In her award lecture, Carroll emphasized the potential of these approaches to connect fundamental chemistry with biological regulation and to identify new opportunities for therapeutic intervention.
 She has also delivered invited lectures at national and international meetings, where her work has been noted for bridging enzymology, proteomics, and redox biology.
+She also was recognized for her commitment to education, receiving the Camille Dreyfus Teacher-Scholar Award in 2010 for her demonstration in leadership and innovation.